AY2425S2-CS2103T-T08-1/tp/docs/UserGuide.md

 * The order of the keywords matter. e.g. `Milo Iced` will not match `Iced Milo`
 * Only dishes with every word the same will be matched e.g. `ChickenRice` will not match `Chicken`
 * If more than one dish is provided, only the last dish will be saved.
+* Top 3 dishes ordered based on order count will be displayed.
+In the event of a tie that dish that appears in the top 3 first remains there until it is dethroned.

 Examples:
 * `list` followed by `addOrder 2 d/milo` adds `milo` to the past orders of the 2nd person in the address book.